Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Predictions for other double-heavy tetraquark states

 \subsection{$bb\bar{q}\bar{q}$ and $bc\bar{q}\bar{q}$ states}

-According to the diquark-antiquark symmetry, there are no stable double-charm tetraquark states.
-In the bottom case, the attractive color-Coulomb interaction between the two heavy quarks may be strong enough to help the formation of stable tetraquarks.
-Now we move on to the $bb\bar{q}\bar{q}$ and $bc\bar{q}\bar{q}$ systems where $q=u$, $d$, or $s$.

-First, we focus on the double-bottom tetraquarks which have exactly the same group structure as the double-charm states.
-For the HDAS relations and the wave function bases, one just needs to perform a simple substitution of $(bb)$ for $(cc)$ in Eqs. \eqref{susyrelation-nn}-\eqref{susyrelation-ss} and Table \ref{table:Tccbases}.
-However, we have a big difficulty in applying the formulas since the masses of $\Xi_{bb}^*$ and $\Omega_{bb}^*$ have not been measured.
-In the present study, one has to select appropriate predictions on their values from various investigations.
+According to the diquark-antiquark symmetry, no stable double-charm tetraquark states exist.
+In the bottom case, the attractive color-Coulomb interaction between the two heavy quarks may be strong enough to aid in the formation of stable tetraquarks.
+Next, we investigate the $bb\bar{q}\bar{q}$ and $bc\bar{q}\bar{q}$ systems, where $q=u$, $d$, or $s$.
+First, we focus on the double-bottom tetraquarks, which have exactly the same group structure as the double-charm states.
+For the HDAS relations and the wave function bases, we simply need to perform a simple substitution of $(bb)$ for $(cc)$ in Eqs. \eqref{susyrelation-nn}-\eqref{susyrelation-ss} and Table \ref{table:Tccbases}.
+However, considerable difficulty arises in applying the formulas, as the masses of $\Xi_{bb}^*$ and $\Omega_{bb}^*$ have not been measured.
+In this study, we need to select appropriate predictions for their values from various investigations.